XGuuu/ese527project/README.md

 Since the original datasets are too large, we are unable to upload it to repository.

-Instead, we upload the preprocessed datasets, which are located in the folder 'Processed Dataset'.
+Instead, we upload the preprocessed datasets, which are located in the folder 'Processed_Dataset.zip'.

 The original datasets can be found on Kaggle.